Guild Wars 2 Ranger Guide, Build - Nature Is Your Ally!

 Minor traits of this tree improve your pet’s attributes and damage, as well as lower your cooldown for pet-swapping.
 In the first major slot, Resounding Timbre is a good all-around trait for companion-focused builds, while Potent Ally is great for the setups with a high critical chance.
 Two-Handed Mastery synergizes well with greatswords and grants extra critical hits.

 The third position is entirely situational.
-Beastly Warden allows your pet to role-play as a tank, since it will now taunt enemies with its abilities.
+Beastly Warden allows your pet to role-play as a tank since it will now taunt enemies with its abilities.
 This can work with a durable companion in relatively low damage locations to keep foes grouped together.
 Zephyr’s Speed accelerates the actions and movement speed of you and your pet.
 Honed Axes provide interesting synergy with axe weapons.

 Druid – Heart of Thorns provided some revolutionary changes for almost every profession, but Ranger’s case is definitely up there, as one of the most extreme examples.
 The Druid elite spec made this class into possibly the best healer in the whole game, when earlier their team utility was average at best.

-This tree gives Rangers access to staves, Glyph Skills and a completely new mechanic – Celestial Avatar.
+This tree gives Rangers access to staves, Glyph Skills, and a completely new mechanic – Celestial Avatar.
 It’s a transformation skill that consumes newly introduced resource called Astral Force (you can charge it by dealing damage and healing).
 When you take the Celestial Form, your weapon skills get replaced with a new set of abilities.
 Four of them are healing spells.
 Unsurprisingly, this elite specialization is a staple of every support and off-support Ranger build.

 Soulbeast – this elite spec allows Rangers to use daggers as a main-hand weapon and enter stances.
-It also introduces a new mechanic called Beastmode that gives you an ability to merge with your pets.
+It also introduces a new mechanic called Beastmode that gives you the ability to merge with your pets.
 It provides you with new skills, based on your pet’s family.
 This elite spec is used in various DPS builds, both condition and power based ones.
 Having the right companion is a crucial part of builds that involve this elite spec.

 Minor traits increase your damage output when you have fury* and after you disable an enemy.
 In the first major slot, you can use Live Fast or Fresh Reinforcement to get extra boons.
 For the second position, Essence of Speeds empowers your boons even further, while Predator’s Cunning synergizes well with condi DPS builds.
 Finally, Oppressive Superiority is a great overall damage boost.